 How does air conditioning cause a dry scalp?

 While we can all appreciate air conditioners during summer, they can do a number on our skin and hair.
 Any kind of extreme temperature or climate can potentially damage the hair, cause dryness or itchiness, and stress the scalp, so installing an air conditioner inside a small room is like installing a dry, cold desert right in your home and can wreak havoc on your hair and scalp.

 Effects of air conditioners

 So how does it all work?
 First, an A/C dehumidifies the air around us by swapping the hot air with the cool air, sucking out the essential moisture, and substituting it with cool, dry air.
-The removal of moisture from the air can lead to our hair and skin becoming dry and damaged, which is why those who spend their time in air-conditioned rooms may notice that their skin and scalp feel dry, tight, or itchy, and may notice dandruff flakes.
+The removal of moisture from the air can lead to our hair and skin becoming dry and damaged, which is why those who spend their time in air-conditioned rooms may notice that their skin and scalp feel dry, tight, or itchy, and may notice white flakes.